-If we live in an era of intense FOMO, it's probably because our lines of communication are more expansive than ever: If we're not thinking about replying to a text, it's our inbox or our Instagram feed, or Twitter's hyperactive news cycle.
+If we live in an era of intense FOMO, it's probably because our lines of communication are more expansive than ever.
+If we're not thinking about replying to a text, it's our inbox or our Instagram feed or Twitter's hyperactive news cycle.
 It's no wonder that we've become hardwired to reach for our phones every 15 minutes or so, especially when our brains see incoming messages and likes as a dopamine-boosting reward.

 Un-learning the habit won't happen overnight—just stopping yourself in the act is a big first step.
 But it's much easier when you divert your attention to something positive, like listening to a favorite song or even getting up and going for a walk (sans phone, of course).
 That's science: Our brain needs a reward to form a habit, so the point is to switch that reward from an Instagram scroll to something more mindful.

 For that, we have you covered.
 Below, you'll find 31 mindful activities to try the next time you feel the itch to log on.
-Pick one… and put your phone down.
+Pick one and put your phone down.
 (We'll catch you on the flip side.)

 Head outside.
 Shinrin-yoku, also known as "forest bathing," is the Japanese practice of simply being in nature.
 Research shows that engaging in this simple activity significantly reduces cortisol and blood pressure, while boosting parasympathetic brain activity—aka the part of your nervous system responsible for rest and equilibrium.
+Before heading outside, keep COVID-19 guidelines in mind.
+Wear a mask and practice social distancing.

 Go for a walk while you're at it.
 "Walking meditation" is very much a thing, and an effective thing at that: A 2014 study showed that going for a deliberate stroll helped reduce the effects of depression.
 (Pro tip: Leave your earbuds at home and just take in the sounds of your neighborhood.)
+Again, you'll want to follow social distancing guidelines to keep yourself and others safe.

 Try your hand at gardening.
 Even a little corner of indoor greenery in your studio apartment should suffice.
 In fact, studies show that just looking at nature-y things can give your mood and memory a boost.
 Focus on feeling the soil, noticing what your plants need, and just appreciating this little bit of life.